ices-tools-prod/icesDatras/README.md

 devtools::install_github('ices-tools-prod/icesDatras')
 ```

-This requires the `devtools` package tobe installed which is done as follows:
+This requires the `devtools` package to be installed which is done as follows:

 ```R
 install.packages("devtools")